mremily9/workshop-task-5/README.md

 ![image](https://github.com/user-attachments/assets/6af87a26-f9d0-4319-bc18-0a58af5abe01)

-After editing my code multiple times, double checking my code with the one in the workshop video.
+After editing my code multiple times, I checked my code with the one in the workshop video.
 However, soon after I had found the problem.

 Looking back into my .csv file to then reference it back to the code I had written, I had saw that the .csv file had an empty first row.